Ducasse/DecisionTreeModel-Documentation/README.md

 $$H(X) =- \left( 0.2 \log_2(0.2) + 0.3 \log_2(0.3) + 0.5 \log_2(0.5) \right)= 1.485$$

-Another concept that is worth exploring is the **conditional entropy**, meaning the entropy of a random variable given that we know another random variable, this will be expressed as $H(Y|X)$.
+ID3 also uses the **conditional entropy**.
+It means the entropy of a random variable given that we know another random variable, this is expressed as $H(Y|X)$.

 To define the conditional entropy we first have to look at the entropy of the random variable $Y|X=x$, which is the random variable $Y$ given that we now that the random variable $X$ took the value of $x$.
 If both $X$ and $Y$ are discrete this can be written as